researchdao/docs/docs/applying.md

     1. Hotel.
     1. Visa costs.

-To submit a proposal, please [send us an email](mailto:apply@researchdao.io?subject=Application) with the aforementioned information.
+To submit a proposal, please fill in the [Travel Grant Application Form](https://forms.gle/7vK1SQadnUzugK25A).
 Please make sure that you have read the ['receiving funding' instructions](/receiving) before submiting a funding application.